samuelroiz/Predict_Credit_Risk/README.md

 ## Machine Learning Steps

 <p>
 In the given 2019 and 2020 Q1 data frames, not all of the column values were numeric.
-None numeric columns lead to an issue because if the column values are not numeric,  it fails to meet the standards of machine learning models.
-As we can see in the train data frame, we have seven columns that fail to hold numeric values only.
+Non-numeric columns lead to issues because machine learning models require numeric values.
+In the training data frame, we identified seven columns that contain non-numeric values.
 </p>

 ![2019 Train Table](https://github.com/samuelroiz/Predict_Credit_Risk/blob/main/Images/train_df_aka_2019.png)